This post may contain affiliate sales links. Please read my disclosure policy.

 - Spices: I use cinnamon because its a classic oatmeal add-in, but try mixing it up with nutmeg, cloves, or cardamom.
 Try zesting a lemon or orange for a bright pop of flavor.

-- Nut Butters: Stir in a little peanut, cashew, or almond butter to increase the caloric intake and add a creamy bite.
+- Nut Butters: Stir in a little peanut, cashew, or almond butter to add a protein-rich twist and a creamy bite.
+My favorite is peanut butter banana!

 As long as it stays refrigerated, I find this to stay good for at least 4 days.
 The rolled oats have a tendency to lose more texture the longer they sit in the milk.
 If this doesn’t bother you, then they can last longer than 4 days, but I have found we like them best 4 days or earlier.